oliverfischer83/dkp/README.md

   - do auction like bidding and note down winner
   - get upload from someone else

-## Info Page

-- rules (copy from Excel Sheet)
-- how to install and configure Addon RCLootCouncil using screenshots

 # Refactor

 - balance and loot-history should have an own data class